Weighted mixed-norm $L_p$ estimates for equations in non-divergence form with singular coefficients: the Dirichlet problem: Abstract

 \section{Abstract}

-We study a class of elliptic and parabolic equations in non-divergence form with singular coefficients in an upper half space with the homogeneous Dirichlet boundary condition.
-Intrinsic weighted Sobolev spaces are found in which the existence and uniqueness of strong solutions are proved when the partial oscillations of coefficients in small parabolic cylinders are small.
-Our results are new even when the coefficients are constants.
+We study a class of non-divergence form elliptic and parabolic equations with singular first-order coefficients in an upper half space with the homogeneous Dirichlet boundary condition.
+In the simplest setting, the operators in the equations under consideration appear in the study of fractional heat and fractional Laplace equations.
+Intrinsic weighted Sobolev spaces are found in which the existence and uniqueness of strong solutions are proved under certain smallness conditions on the weighted mean oscillations of the coefficients in small parabolic cylinders.
+Our results are new even when the coefficients are constants and they cover the case where the weights may not be in the $A_p$-Muckenhoupt class.